zhinit/KickWithReverb/docs/components.md

 - `onFaded` callback fires after transition ends to unmount the overlay
 - Re-shown on login/guest entry to cover the preset fetch transition

-### WelcomeScreen (`auth/WelcomeScreen.tsx`)

-Landing page displayed when `userStatus` is `"unknown"`.
-Shows:

-- "KICK WITH REVERB" title
-- "Welcome to the Loop.
-What would you like to do?"
-- Three buttons stacked vertically: Login, Sign Up, Continue as Guest

 ### LoginForm (`auth/LoginForm.tsx`)

 Login form with: